History of the British Go Association

-At present there are about 50 annual British Tournaments.
+There would grow to be some 50 annual British tournaments.
 In contrast with the Continental pattern of mainly two-day weekend tournaments, most last a single day.
-Exceptions include the Northern, held in Manchester, the Welsh in Barmouth and the Scottish.
-The London Open is the major event of the year held over four days at New Year.
+Exceptions included the Northern, held in Manchester, the Welsh in Barmouth and the Scottish.
+The London Open is the major event of the year, held over four days at New Year.
 It is a major international event and was part of the Fujitsu European Grand Prix for several years.
 It was part of the Toyota European Go Tour from 2001 until this ceased.
 The Isle of Man Go Week is normally held every other year and Go has featured regularly in the Mind Sports Olympiad held first in London in 1997.

-The first London Open was held in 1975 at Imperial College.
+1975 - First LOGCThe first London Open Go Congress was held in 1975 at Imperial College.
 In March the same year a permanent home for this and other Go events in London became available in the shape of the London Go Centre.
 This centre was opened with generous sponsorship thanks to the efforts of the great Iwamoto (9 dan), and was run until October 1978 by Stuart Dowsey and David Mitchell.
-It was a seven day a week centre for playing and teaching Go, a focus for Go publicity, and for the distribution of Go material.
+It was a seven-day-a-week centre for playing and teaching Go, and a focus for Go publicity and for the distribution of Go material.
 In the end it proved to be over-extended and was unable to attract enough members to be financially independent in the expensive London environment.
 During this period BGA membership was over 1000, boosted by the Go Centre, the Open Door television program on Go and a feature on Radio 4.

-British dan grades used to be strictly controlled by a Committee of the Association.
+British dan grades used to be strictly controlled by a committee of the BGA.
 The aim was to keep them average by European standards; the advent of rating systems showed that British grades may be a little weak.
-The European Ratings are now used as a basis for awarding dan diplomas.
-However the top British player (as of 2011), Matthew Macfadyen, at six dan is on a par with those of the same grade in Europe and he has been European Champion four times.
+The European Ratings became used as a basis for awarding dan diplomas.
+However the top British player (as of 2011), Matthew Macfadyen, at six dan was on a par with those of the same grade in Europe and he has been European Champion four times.
 Japanese visitors sometimes comment that it is actually more difficult to be promoted in the amateur grades in Britain than in Japan.